gabkhazak/Project-1/README.md

 - _TODO: Add whitelisted IP addresses_ 173.33.194.163

 Machines within the network can only be accessed by _Jbox IP 10.0.0.4____.
-- _TODO: Which machine did you allow to access your ELK VM?
+- Which machine did you allow to access your ELK VM?
 Jbox Virtual Machine  What was its IP address?_10.0.0.4

 A summary of the access policies in place can be found in the table below.